TL;DR

 What Comes Next

 The wrapper debate was necessary.
-It killed the low-effort products that deserved to die.
-That was healthy.
+It killed the low-effort products that deserved to die, and that was a healthy correction.

 Total AI investment hit $192 billion in 2025, but deal count hit a decade low.
 VCs are done funding wrappers.
 They're done funding agent-washed demos.
 They want production deployments, measurable ROI, and defensible architecture.